valinsky/hugo_blog/content/posts/privacy-build.md

 Remember that online fingerprint we were talking about before...

+On my smartphone I also use the [DuckDuckGo browser](https://duckduckgo.com/app).

 #### Instant Messaging

 [Signal](https://www.signal.org/).
 Open source, minimalist, E2EE.
 The argument against Signal is that your phone number is required.
 I think it's a fair argument.
 But we are diving into anonymity here.
-Privacy and anonymity are two separate things that need to be approached differently.
+Privacy and anonymity are two separate things that should be approached differently.

 WhatsApp uses the Signal protocol as its encryption algorithm.
 I would never recommend WhatsApp as a secure and private messaging app though.
 WhatsApp is owned by Facebook.
 Facebook wants all your data, your friends data, and your friends friends data.